 ( ) is baker’s percentage.

-5 steps to know the correct dough weight to fit your pan
+5 steps to convert a Japanese milk bread recipe to fit your pan

 1. Find the capacity of a pan in the recipe.